daithioc95/MS3/README.md

 - As a visitor, I would like to browse and discover quotes which interest me so that I can find inspiration.
 - As a visitor, I would like to save my favourite quotes/authors/books so that I can view at a later stage.
 - As a visitor, I would like to discover quotes which coincide with the current mood I am experiencing so that I can find inspiration.
-- As a visitor, I would like to search quotes/authors/books from the database so that I can research quotes in the database depending on my specific interest.
+- As a visitor, I would like to search quotes/authors/books from the database so that I can research quotes depending on my specific interest.
 - As a visitor, I would like to register and login so that I can view my favourite quotes/authors/books.

 ### Scope Plane

 The scope plane ensures that the website sections align to the objects and that these don’t grow in number throughout the project.
-Necessary sections which align to the project objectives and user stories mentioned in the Structure plane.
+Necessary sections which align to the project objectives and user stories mentioned in the Structure plane are chosen.
 For this project we will include all phase 1 sections and omit phase 2 sections until a later sprint due to resource capacity.

 #### Phase 1